euphoric-hardware/riscv-functional-sim/README.md

 - Generating rust code: we can use the [syn](https://docs.rs/syn/latest/syn/) library to represent arbitrary Rust ASTs for code generation
 - Scala embedded DSL for the specification language
-    - Need a way of interpretting the language to generate code for functional simulation
+    - Need a way of interpreting the language to generate code for functional simulation
         - An add instruction cannot be represented as an Scala add as we must interpret the operation for code gen
     - Need a clear separation of architectural state and update rules
         - For unprivileged instructions, this is straightforward